Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/hCh7iCO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-17b.In client 1 if you type “IPConfig/All” in cmd line right now on the DNS line you’ll see it does not have the I.P address of your DC.
+17b.
+In client 1 if you type “IPConfig/All” in cmd line right now on the DNS line you’ll see it does not have the I.P address of your DC.
 The IP address we want to connect to is 10.2.0.4
 </p>
 <br />
 </p>